DGempler/image_upload_AmazonS3_Rails/README.md

  - [Create an account](https://aws.amazon.com)
  - Choose their [Simple Storage Service (S3)](aws.amazon.com/s3) option (this is currently free for 12 mo. after signup, with [limits](https://aws.amazon.com/free/))
  - Choose S3 from the online AWS console, and create a bucket.
 Choose a region.
-More on regions [here](http://docs.aws.amazon.com/general/latest/gr/rande.html).  - Create a user in (IAM) Security Credentials
+More on regions and their endpoints [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).  - Create a user in (IAM) Security Credentials
   - Attach a Policy to that user - __Administrator Access__
  - Get access keys, save in environment (a gitignore-d .env file, or adding to your .zshrc / zshenv file, etc):
   `ENV['AWS_ACCESS_KEY_ID']` and `ENV['AWS_SECRET_ACCESS_KEY']`
- - While you're at it, throw in two more env. variables that you'll need later: `ENV[S3_BUCKET]` with your bucket name and chosen `ENV[AWS_REGION]`
+ - While you're at it, throw in three more env. variables that you'll need later: `ENV[S3_BUCKET]` with your bucket name, your chosen `ENV[AWS_REGION]` and `ENV[AWS_ENDPOINT]`.
+See regions and endpoints link above.
-  - Actual syntax in env. file will be `export AWS_REGION=us-west-2`
+  - Actual syntax in env. file will be `export AWS_REGION=us-west-2` or `export AWS_ENDPOINT=s3-us-west-2.amazonaws.com`
  - Edit CORS configuration
 ##### CORS Configuration Example=
 ``` xml